-The Impacts of Mobile Maturity in the Enterprise
+The impacts of mobile maturity in the Enterprise

-A recent survey of UK and US enterprises by Synchronoss was conducted to determine the level of mobile maturity in businesses in 2017, and the effects on the enterprise of each of the maturity levels.
-Mobile IT is a relatively new departure for many companies, and there have been a wide range of attitudes and approaches.
 Even today, some companies adopt a “head-in-the-sand” approach, where we find users using various devices and apps for work without the company even knowing where their data resides.
 Other companies have been restrictive in their approach, only to find that users have used personal devices, free cloud storage and apps and other “Shadow IT” resources to enable themselves when their employer does not.
 Even though these users are well-intentioned, they still endanger the company, putting potentially sensitive data beyond the control (but not the responsibility) of the administrators.

 For traditional IT administrators, mobility poses certain perplexing contradictions.
 In the past, information exfiltration beyond the company firewall was considered a breach.
 Even laptops were often required to establish VPN access in order to access mail or company applications and data.
 Mobile IT was introduced by users in many cases, leaving IT departments reactively scrambling to catch up.
 This in turn has led to many organisations failing to properly plan the implementation of a Mobile IT strategy.